 End your day with a visit to the last (but by no means the least) of the Museum Campus institutions.
 The Adler Planetarium has a lot to offer curious visitors.

 With nine special exhibits, multiple theatres, and the historic Atwood Sphere experience, you’ll practically never run out of things to see and do.

 Popular exhibits include “Planet Explorers,” “Shoot for the Moon,” “Astronomy in Culture,” Hidden Wonders,” and more.

 This is a must-see attraction for any aspiring scientists or space-lovers in the family.

-Getting In: We recommend reserving about 1 hour for this attraction.
+We recommend reserving about 1 hour for this attraction.

 Dinner in the South Loop